Explore chapters

 Startup employees should understand how their equity compensation functions.

-This is particularly important in a downmarket, as we’re seeing now (2023), because many employees have “underwater” (i.e. now worthless) stock options that represent a meaningful portion of their potential net worth.
+This is particularly important in a down market, because many employees may have “underwater” (i.e. now worthless) stock options that represent a meaningful portion of their potential net worth.

 If you are in this position today—where you work at a company that was overvalued, likely into the billions of dollars, back in 2021 and is coming back to reality today—here is what you need to know: